Alfred Enoch: Career

 In 2016, Enoch played Edgar/Poor Tom in the well-received Talawa Theatre Company and Manchester Royal Exchange co-production of King Lear, for which he garnered much praise for his characterisation and the physicality he brought to the roles.

 Enoch returned to the West End in the 2018 revival of Red at Wyndham's Theatre, starring alongside Alfred Molina.
 That same year, he played Aeneas, in the BBC ONE & Netflix TV miniseries Troy: Fall of a City.
 The following year, Enoch took the leading role 'Jamie McCain' in BBC drama Trust Me, series 2.

 In 2020, Enoch returned for two episodes of How to Get Away with Murders sixth season but in the separate role of the adult version of Christopher Castillo, Wes' son.
 That same year, he played Antônio in Executive Order and Ryan in Tigers.

-In 2021, he played Romeo in a production of Romeo and Juliet at the Globe Theatre in London, Raych Seldon in Apple TV+ science fiction series Foundation, and Harry Wotton in a 2021 adaption of The Picture of Dorian Gray.
+In 2021, he played Romeo in a production of Romeo and Juliet at the Globe Theatre in London, Raych Seldon in Apple TV+ science fiction series Foundation, and Harry Wotton in a 2021 adaptation of The Picture of Dorian Gray.

 Enoch returned to the special featuring Harry Potter 20th Anniversary: Return to Hogwarts in 2022.
 He played the Dramaturg in Shades of Blue at Sadler's Wells in May of that same year.
 Enoch also played Adam in This is Christmas.

 In 2023, Enoch played Pete in the TV series The Couple Next Door and Tom in The Critic.
 He played Gabe on the BBC audio drama People Who Knew Me that same year.

 In 2025, Enoch portrayed Mr (Doctor) Lidderdale in the four-part BBC historical television series Miss Austen.

+In 2026, Enoch played Ted in The Runner, a London-set psychological thriller directed by Kevin Macdonald and starring Gal Gadot, Damian Lewis and Rory Wilmot.
+Enoch was part of the cast during filming throughout 2025, when the production received notable media attention, particularly from the BBC and the Standard, after filming in London was disrupted by Palestine activists, resulting in police intervention and the arrest of several demonstrators.
+The film was eventually released on Prime Video in September 2026, the same year Enoch returned to the Royal Shakespeare Company to play the title role in Henry V.

 Personal life

-As of 2020, Enoch lives in London with his girlfriend.
+As of 2021, Enoch lives in London with his girlfriend.